 Her autopsy revealed a tumorous mass in her heart, which “filled the chamber” and “invaded the wall of the right ventricle…” This mass varied in texture, some being spongy and soft, some being fibrous and hard.
 It was biopsied and identified as stromal Endometriosis.
 They believe she died due to the blockage (aka the stromal Endometriosis) in her heart and theorized that it ended up in her heart by being transplated from her cervix via her lymphatic system.
 Unfortunately, if you would like to read this study, you must pay for access to the article (I paid $30 for 24-hour access to The American Journal of Medicine).
 But if you’re fine with just the abstract, the link is below in the Resources section (the same link can be used if you wanted to pay the read the article).

-In other news, at the 2012 annual meeting of the American Society for Reproductive Medicine, it was discussed that women with Endometriosis may have a 50% increased risk of heart attack, and an 80% increased risk of angina (chest pain).
+In other news, at the 2012 annual meeting of the American Society for Reproductive Medicine, it was discussed that people with Endometriosis may have a 50% increased risk of heart attack, and an 80% increased risk of angina (chest pain).
 They theorize that there may be an overlap with inflammation and hormones that causes this link.
 They did state that larger studies are needed before raising alarm in Endometriosis patients or the medical community.
-However, important lifestyle changes for women with Endometriosis may be necessary to avoid any increased chances of heart attacks.
-Keep in mind, too, that certain oral contraceptives may also increase a risk of heart attack in women.
+However, important lifestyle changes for patients with Endometriosis may be necessary to avoid any increased chances of heart attacks.
+Keep in mind, too, that certain oral contraceptives may also increase a risk of heart attack.
 Just one more thing for us to worry about…

 What did I learn today?
-It’s scary knowing that women in the past who have had diaphragmatic Endometriosis, as well as Endo on their livers, have had Endo on their heart-lining.
+It’s scary knowing that patients in the past who have had diaphragmatic Endometriosis, as well as Endo on their livers, have had Endo on their heart-lining.
 My surgeon found Endo on my liver and my diaphragm.
 Mine!
 So it’s a bit terrifying.
 BUT, it’s also not a guarantee that you (or I) are going to develop it on the heart (or in the heart, as is the case of that poor woman from the ’50s).
+Remember: it’s INCREDIBLY rare.
+I cannot stress that enough.
 I’ve learned that I am going to pay attention to my body, eat heart-healthy foods, exercise, and just take care of the machine which is My Body.
 It’s all I can do.
 I’m not going to worry about what could be, because it won’t do me any good.

 But if you have any of the symptoms discussed in this blog, please consider talking to your doctor.
 And if Endo has been discovered on your diaphragm, liver, and/or lungs, you may also consider discussing with your doctor what surgeries may be required in the future to have a better look at your thoracic cavity (a laparoscopy isn’t always the best choice to visualize those areas).